 Pro Tip: Your title tag needs to be under 55 characters, otherwise Google cuts it short, so it’s important to keep your page titles concise and simple.
 Consider it best practice to use your target keyword toward the beginning of the title tag so that it achieves maximum visibility and attracts users.

 Keep the length of your meta descriptions under 155 characters.
 Longer meta descriptions are cut by Google and not seen by users.

 A landing page that is designed well can enhance sales numbers and generate leads.
 So, what is a landing page?
 When someone finds your website, they rarely land on your home page first.
 Often, users have searched for a specific need your website discusses.
 A landing page simply refers to the first page that brings visitors to your website.
 The main purpose of a landing page is to provide engaging information that funnels your readers to your call to action (CTA).

 Each landing page needs a specific headline and a catchy subtitle, and the more landing pages you can offer search engine users, the more chances you have to capture search traffic.
 Your CTA should include both a short snippet of text and a button, so users are prompted to click to complete a specific action.

 The action depends on your goals but should include more than just urges to “Buy now!”
 Your CTA might simply encourage your visitor to seek more information on your website, sign up for an email campaign, or download a form.

-Your landing page should include concisely-written, meaningful content with high quality images.
+Your landing page should include concisely-written, meaningful content with high-quality images.
 This engages readers to continue reading.
-Include both internal and external links to drive traffic to other locations in your website and establish credibility.
+Include both internal and external links to drive traffic to other locations on your website and establish credibility.
 Avoid excessive requests, such as requests for likes and shares on Facebook, so that visitors have only one act to perform.
 Keeping it simple can substantially increase your conversion rate.